Adding A Song

 The track should now play normally in Red Alert 2!
 You can also add multiple tracks by preforming the steps on multiple songs.

 Alternative way using Audacity

 Please note this assumes you're doing only a replace (or override) of one of the game's original themes.
-If you wish to add a completely new theme, analyzing the theme(md).ini file is mandatory (or just check the tutorial above from step two onwards).
+If you wish to add a completely new theme, analyzing the theme(md).ini file is mandatory (or just follow the tutorial above starting at step three).